Edited by Bettina Baumgärtel

 from 1776 Her oil pictures are reproduced by Matthew Boulton as ‘mechanical paintings’, allowing series of them to be used in interior decoration.

 from 1778 Price lists of her paintings testify to her commercial success.

 1780 She completes the prestigious commission for four magnificent ceiling paintings, Invention, Composition, Design and Colouring, for Somerset House, home of the Royal Academy (Ill.
 31-34).
-W. W. Ryland exhibits 146 engravings after her paintings.
+W. W. Ryland exhibits 18 paintings and 128 prints after her.
 The Kauffman vogue has reached its peak.

 1781 Marriage contract and marriage to the Venetian painter Antonio Zucchi [Ill.
 16, PDF-File].
 New edition of her etchings, including aquatints in brown and red, by London publisher John Boydell.